wimmeldj/paxos-challenge/README.md

 end of a chunk, free the memory allocated for the chunk and retrieve another chunk from either the file pointer at the head (left) or the tail (right).

-You would continue this process until when retrieving a chunk, the head and tail file pointer are about to cross.
+You would continue this process until when retrieving a chunk, the head and tail file pointers are about to cross.
 At this point, you just return the chunk between the head and tail file pointers (to avoid duplication of data and bad answers).